zatinu322/Var-Mod-Trash-Machina/README.md

 So far, the program is in beta test, but its main functions work fine.

 Many thanks are expressed to the comrades [Seel](https://github.com/Zvetkov) and [ThePlain](https://github.com/ThePlain) for their invaluable help and partial participation in the development.
+# **System Requirements**
+* Windows 10/11 64 bit
+* Russian Hard Truck Apocalypse steam license
 # **Installation**
-**ATTENTION!** The program only works on Windows 10 and 11 64bit.

 1. Download the latest release from [here](https://github.com/zatinu322/Var-Mod-Trash-Machina/releases).
 2. **Be sure** to unzip the archive to any directory.
 3. Run _randomizer.exe_ and follow the instructions in it.

- **ATTENTION!** If you want to randomize the unlicensed version of Ex Machina, then rename the game executable to "hta.exe".
+ **ATTENTION!** If you want to randomize the unlicensed version of Ex Machina, then rename the game executable to "_hta.exe_".
 However, you should be aware that technical support will not be provided in such a case, and the options related to the randomization of the executable file will be forcibly disabled.

 Among other things, some antiviruses may recognize the program's executable file as malicious.
 Unfortunately, there is no way to completely fix this problem.

-Here's a [VirusTotal](https://www.virustotal.com/gui/file/45253605eedff58f39a007d7ba4867df98debd5173726af68f59ed80edc48ad4) link, where this file was successfully checked by most antivirus systems.
+Here's a [VirusTotal](https://www.virustotal.com/gui/file/fe47dc22f0722c21b065729470d9e483f8d12af39fc7e27816961a6c32461199) link, where this file was successfully checked by most antivirus systems.

-If you doubt my integrity, you can always find the source code of the program in the _randomizer-source_ branch.
+If you doubt my integrity, you can always find the source code of the program [here](https://github.com/zatinu322/Var-Mod-Trash-Machina/tree/randomizer-source).

 # **Settings**
 ## 1. **Path**